-FOCUS: The FOCUS (First-year Orientation and Christian University Success) program exists to help smooth the transition to CBU for all incoming students.
-Through the FOCUS program, students develop life skills, deepen relationships and learn the basic information needed to successfully navigate through CBU.
+First-Year Experience: The First-Year Experience program exists to help ease the transition to CBU for all incoming students.
+Through the FYE program, students build community and deepen relationships, sharpen life skills, and learn about resources needed to successfully navigate through CBU.

 Welcome Weekend: The purpose of Welcome Weekend is to connect students to the university through opportunities to meet staff, faculty and other students as well as hear information that is foundational to helping new students succeed during their time at CBU.
 Please click here to learn more about Welcome Weekend.

 Transfer Experience: The Transfer Team exists to serve and welcome new transfer students by providing resources and programs that will engage, equip and connect them to the CBU community.
 Follow the Transfer Team on Instagram @CBUtransfers to get involved!

 Student Leadership: Each year, CBU selects approximately 285 student leaders to serve in the following areas: ASCBU, Community Life, FOCUS, International Center, Residence Life and Spiritual Life.
 Student leaders have the opportunity to receive training and development throughout their year of service as they serve their peers.